MohammedHaaris01/TelecomInstaller/README.md

 chmod +x *.sh
 ```

-### Important: The Scripts should be run striclty in the following order
+### Important: The Scripts should be run strictly in the following order

 ### Step 3: Run the scripts
 Run each module separately in the following order: